BennEntterprise/picnic-planner/i-build.md

 that we are saving bandwidth from our server to the weather api, not necessarily for the client to us.

 Since we made the assumption that users were on a desktop I didn't concern myself with any client-side caching.
 If we were to enforce better efficiencies for mobile users a client side cache would ensure that when they reload the page, we can use something from LocalStorage or even on device SQLite and save bandwidth.

+#### Side-Quest: Shared Library

+Any fullstack javascript developer will tout that one of the benefits is that interfaces between the front and backend can be shared.
+I've long been eyeballing [Verdaccio](https://verdaccio.org/docs/what-is-verdaccio/), an npm registry that can run in a docker container.
+My hope was that I could create a shared-code project in `apps/` and then _both_ the frontend and backend could depend on this library through the mechanism of installing it from Verdaccio.
+This would reduce copy/paste for types between the frontend and backend (notably: `DailyForecast`, `DailyForecastList`, `HistoricalData` and `HistoricalDataMap`).

+Alas, weekend wasn't the weekend where I figured out how to setup that process locally.
+I COULD setup a process where I manually push the shared lib code to this local registry but I really wanted a turnkey method...
+If the registry wasn't up, or you didn't login, or you didn't push code to the registry, then the consumer apps (`fe` and `be` ) would have resorted to the the actual NPM registry at npmjs.org and I didn't want that.

+So I sit defeated (for now) and will just grin and bear the copying and pasting of shared types/utils between the different domains.